-Helen was instrumental in re-opening the Mildmay hospital in London in 1988.
-It soon became Europe’s first hospice for people with AIDS, where Princess Diana famously shook hands with patients in an attempt to break the stigma around the disease.
+Helen Taylor Thompson had been instrumental in re-opening Mildmay mission hospital in London, and the first hospice for people dying with AIDS, where Princess Diana famously shook hands with patients in an attempt to break the stigma around the disease.
+She also helped launch Community Action Network (CAN) as a network for social entrepreneurs.

-In 1999, Helen recruited her friend and colleague Steve Clarke who was inspired by the idea of providing lessons on disease prevention and health.
-On the M40 at the Oxford service station, Steve discussed with a friend, Andrew Ashe (now known as the founder of onebillion.org), about the best ways to teach someone in a remote village who had never been to school.
-DVDs were just emerging as a new technology and, though DVD players were incredibly expensive at the time that seemed the best way to reach people in areas were computer networks didn’t reach.
+In 1999, Helen recruited Steve Clarke to help turn the dream to reality.
+Steve, a long-time friend and former colleague, was inspired by the idea of providing lessons on disease prevention and health.
+He talked to his friend Andrew Ashe (now known as the founder of onebillion.org), about the best ways to teach someone in a remote village who had never been to school.
+DVDs were just emerging as a new technology and, though DVD players were incredibly expensive at the time, they seemed the best way to reach people in areas where there were no computer networks.
 DVDs could be produced in the user’s own language and translated into other languages, cheap to replicate, robust, and easy to use in regions where there was little knowledge of technology, and so The Starfish Initiative, which became Thare Machi Education, was born.

-Thare Machi The Starfish Intiative was registered as a charity.
+Thare Machi The Starfish Intiative was registered as a charity in February.

 Thare Machi means “starfish” in the Marathi language of India, inspired by the story of a boy rescuing stranded starfish on a beach.
 We may not be able to make a difference to every person but we can each make a small difference to someone.

-We commissioned the first four DVDs in English, with some also in Hindi and Assamese.
+The first four DVD lessons were commissioned in in English, with some also in Hindi and Assamese.

-The first DVD player was donated to us which, at the time, was worth £4,000.
-These days players with built-in screens can be bought for less than £50.
+Our first DVD player was donated to us which, at the time, was worth £4,000.

 Cinema-style units were made from converted cargo containers, to serve as temporary classrooms.
 They were fitted with DVD players.
-The containers could be moved from place to place.
+The containers could be moved from place to place, on a donated, purpose-built trailer.

 We launched the whole project at Fishmongers Hall, London Bridge, with a demonstration classroom on show.